dougzilla32/AsyncCancellation/README.md

 ) async throws -> T
 ```

-#### For 'cancellation' abilities the following changes and additions are proposed (these are experimentally implemented by this project):
+#### For 'cancellation' abilities the following changes and additions are proposed (and are experimentally implemented in this project):

 ```swift
 /// Represents a generic asynchronous task